dylibso/chicory/docs/docs/usage/6-bom.md

 </dependencyManagement>
 ```

-and you can use any Chicory dependency without setting the version number again in the build:
+and you can use any Chicory dependency without declaring the version number again in the build:

 ```xml
 <dependency>